 Welcome to this tutorial on the PriorityQueue class of the Java collections framework.
-In this lesson, we’ll be learning about how to use this powerful tool through a series of examples.
-By the end of this tutorial, you’ll be an expert on using PriorityQueues in your own Java programming projects.
+In this lesson, we’ll learn how to use this powerful tool through examples.
+By the end of this tutorial, you’ll be an expert on using PriorityQueues in your Java programming projects.
 So let’s get started!

 If you need to process objects based on priority rather than FIFO, then a PriorityQueue is what you’re looking for.
-It’s implemented in Java using the Queue interface and internally uses a Binary Heap.
+It’s implemented in Java using the Queue interface and uses a Binary Heap internally.

 Post On: | PriorityQueue In Java |